top of page

 In Closing

-Please feel free to review my material attached to see if you feel any of these demo concepts would fit within your genre, vision, soundtracks and your artists.
-A few of the lyric sheets call for introduction/theme clips of, i.e., children playing (“Thru the Eyes of a Child”) and a bull riding rodeo crowd and announcer (“Ride the Wind”), and perhaps organ music before “When My Amy Smiles”which were not provided in these basic demo productions.
-Also, most of my earlier 1993-1995 demos have 10–15 second silent intro slots, so just wait a few seconds before they begin.
-In the newer works I’ve tried to add some alternative demos of the same songs to vary the styles of Country or Pop, male or female voices, or slow or up-tempos, to hopefully appeal to a wider variety of Labels, artists, Movies, TV, etc. Each is special to me and my vision; but I have to warn you that you will be hearing them in your head for weeks!
-Most do not try to include musical bridges, transitions, endings, etc. I’ll leave that to the final Producers, Sound Engineers and Musical Orchestration.
+Please feel free to review my material attached to see if you feel any or all of these Demo Song concepts would fit within your genre, vision and your artists.
+A few of the Lyric sheets call for introduction/theme clips of i.e. church organ playing (“When My Amy Smiles”), children playing (“Thru the Eyes of a Child”) or a Bull Riding Rodeo crowd and announcer (“Ride the Wind), which were not provided in these basic demo productions.
+Also various opportunities for Music Bridges and Transitions are shown on the lyrics sheet as optional for your music team and artists to evaluate adding.
 In these and many other aspects, I remain ready and willing to answer any of your questions and discuss any thoughts or suggestions you might have concerning my work.
 Again, time is of the essence.
-As the old saying goes, “Let’s go create some beautiful music together!”
+As the old saying goes…” Let’s go create some beautiful music together!”

 bottom of page